 Three suspects had been arrested the night before, charged with robbing and murdering a white factory worker, Claude Deeter, and raping his girlfriend, Mary Ball.
-The local chapter of the NAACP had tried to evacuate the suspects from town to avoid the mob violence but was not successful.
+The local chapter of the NAACP had tried to evacuate the suspects from town to avoid the mob violence but was unsuccessful.
 A large crowd broke into the jail with sledgehammers, pulled out the three suspects, beating them and hanging them.
 When Abram Smith tried to free himself from the noose as his body was hauled up, he was lowered, and men broke his arms.
 Police officers in the crowd cooperated in the lynching.

 The third suspect, 16-year-old James Cameron, had also been arrested and narrowly escaped being killed by the mob; an unknown woman and a local sports hero intervened, and he was returned to jail.
 Cameron later stated that Shipp and Smith had committed the murder but that he had run away before that event.
 A local studio photographer, Lawrence Beitler, photographed the dead men hanging from a tree surrounded by the large lynch mob; the crowd was estimated at 5,000 and included women and children.
 He sold thousands of copies of the photograph in the next ten days.
 Mary Ball later testified that she had not been raped.
 Cameron was tried in 1931 as an accessory to murder before being convicted and sentenced to state prison for several years.